Also Known As

 Causes

 Splints are usually caused by direct trauma to the cannon bone area, concussive force from working on hard ground, orthopedic developmental disease, or poor shoeing.
 Overworking young horses at high speeds before their bones have become dense and strong is likely to cause splints to develop.
+Splints usually occur in horses under the age of six/p>

 Prevention

-The best prevention of splints is good horse management and training routines that are in keeping with the horse's developmental age and capabilities.
 By preventing traumatic injuries to the legs as much as possible and making sure horses are shoed appropriately, many cases of splints can be avoided.
 Checking horses routinely before exercise and paying attention to any bumps or swellings on the legs will ensure that horses receive prompt attention, preventing minor conditions from becoming worse.

 Treatment